 Based on a well-known children’s novel of the same title.
 The film introduces us to two adults named David (Matthew Goode) & Alice (Paula Patton) and each of their two children.
-These two families meet up at a holiday cottage located on a beach in Cornwall where the two adults reveal to their children that a relationship has started between them and it is getting quite serious.
-The four children are not impressed when they hear the news and all four of them dislike the idea of their parents dating with the possible idea of new siblings too.
+These two families meet up at a holiday cottage located on a beach in Cornwall, where the two adults reveal to their children that a relationship has started between them and it is getting quite serious.
+The four children are not impressed when they hear the news, and all four of them dislike the idea of their parents dating with the possible idea of new siblings too.

-But while they all stay at the cottage, the four children discover a cave nearby which leads them to a private beach.
+But while they all stay at the cottage, the four children discover a cave nearby, which leads them to a private beach.
 On this beach, the children encounter something unlike anything they have ever seen before.
 They find a magical old creature who introduces himself as a Psammead (voiced by Michael Caine).
 This creature lives under the sand and has not been disturbed in over one hundred years.
 The Psammead has the power of granting the children one wish per day that will last until sunset.

-While the children begin to have their dreams and desires fulfilled, a man by the name of Tristan Trent (Russell Brand) who lives in a mansion nearby has been trying to hunt the very same creature the children have just discovered.
+While the children begin to have their dreams and desires fulfilled, a man by the name of Tristan Trent (Russell Brand), who lives in a mansion nearby, has been trying to hunt the very same creature the children have just discovered.
 Tristan has large plans of his own once he gets his hands on the Psammead.

 Overall, for some audience members, there are many elements that are pleasing, including the performance by Russell Brand and the perfect voice work from Michael Caine.
-While it is obvious this film is aimed at younger ages and the key themes are attempting to be heartfelt, the film does have some faults which hold it back from leaving a longer-lasting impact on movie lovers or fans of the novel.
+While it is obvious this film is aimed at younger ages and the key themes are attempting to be heartfelt, the film does have some faults that hold it back from leaving a longer-lasting impact on movie lovers or fans of the novel.